Lester P. Barlow

-Lester Pence Barlow (2 December 1886 – 6 September 1967) was an American inventor, engineer and inventor, known for his work on explosives.
+Lester Pence Barlow (2 December 1886 – 6 September 1967) was an American inventor and engineer, known for his work on explosives.

 Born in Monticello in the US State of Wisconsin, he spent much of his education working as an electricians apprentice, before enlisting in the US Navy in 1904.

 Barlow's career as an inventor began with his participation in the Mexican Revolution.
 While working for the Villista forces led by General Pancho Villa, he developed one of the earliest examples of aerial bombs.
 His work would continue when he became employed by The Martin Company, during which he would develop the "Glmite" bomb.

 Barlow was also involved with politics, authoring What Would Lincoln Do—which laid out plans for an economic and political rejuvenation of the United States—As well as leading the short-lived "Modern Seventy-Sixers" group.

 Early life

 Lester Pence Barlow was born on 2 December 1886, in Monticello, Wisconsin.
 He was the son of George Barlow and Jessie Peiree Barlow.
 While still a boy, the family moved near to Clear Lake, Wisconsin.
 At 14 years old, he left education and became an electricians apprentice in Mason City, Iowa.